 - Add baked chicken into the sauce and stir until even combined.
 Let cook for a few minutes.
 Garnish with sesame seeds, then serve immediately.

-These tips and tricks will help you make your honey sesame chicken turn out perfect every time.
+These tips and tricks will help you make your dish turn out perfect every time.
 Take a quick look below before you start cooking.

 - Use real honey rather than imitation honey.
 Real honey not only adds and incredible amount of flavor, but it also has beneficial nutrients and antioxidants.
 Imitation honey may be cheaper but it is primarily made of corn syrup.